MD Program

 • USMLE Study

-• January through March
+• April through mid-September

-• Phase III: Discovery
+• Phase III: Discovery and Residency Prep

-• Phase IV: Residency Prep provides students with opportunities to refine knowledge and skills as they prepare for entry into residencies.
-This phase includes variety of electives, two acting internships and a Humanities selective.
-Students also prepare for and take the USMLE Step 2 CK and CS in the earlier part of Year 4.
+As students confirm their residency choice, they move into the Residency Prep portion of the phase.
+This time provides students with opportunities to refine knowledge and skills as they prepare for entry into residencies.
+This portion of the phase includes variety of electives, two acting internships and a Humanities selective.
+Students also prepare for and take the USMLE Step 2 CK in the earlier part of Year 4.
 The phase is completed by the capstone course, Transition to Internship, followed by graduation.

 Year 4

-• Phase IV: Residency Prep
+• Phase III: Discover and Residency Prep

 • July to May, with breaks